alejo-rivera/go-codegen/README.md

 `codegen` tag, and then will run the corresponding template with the same name as the field type in the same folder where the field type is defined.

-Take for example, the following go file:
+Take for example, the following go file called `commands.go`:

 ```go
 package main